SoftUni-Internal/interactive-content/EN/04-For-Loop/08-Homework.md

 [/code-editor]
 [task-description]
 ## Description
-Create a program, which:
+Create a program, that:

-* Reads **n** - representing the number of characters which will follow in the input:
+* Reads a number **n** - representing the number of characters which will follow in the input:
-* If the character is **vowel** it adds its value to the result
+* If the character is a **vowel** it adds its value to the final result, use the table:

 |character|a|e|i|o|u|
 |---------|-|-|-|-|-|